Earnings Preview For Amerant Bancorp - Amerant Bancorp (NYSE:AMTB)

 |2.00

-Shares of Amerant Bancorp were trading at $18.34 as of October 21.
-Over the last 52-week period, shares are down 11.86%.
-Given that these returns are generally negative, long-term shareholders are likely unhappy going into this earnings release.
+Shares of Amerant Bancorp were trading at $17.56 as of October 24.
+Over the last 52-week period, shares are down 18.58%.
+Given that these returns are generally negative, long-term shareholders are likely bearish going into this earnings release.

 To track all earnings releases for Amerant Bancorp visit their earnings calendar on our site.